panoply/spx/docs/src/views/docs/usage/components.md

 # Events

 Events are crucial for interactivity.
-For instance, a click event can be bound directly in HTML using `spx@click="demo.open"`, where `open` is a method defined within the component.
-This method receives an event object with methods like `preventDefault()` to stop default browser behavior and properties like `attrs` for accessing attributes passed with the event.
+For instance, a click event can be bound directly in HTML using `{html} <button spx@click="demo.open">` (or whatever element your event should be attached), where `open` is a method defined within the component.
+This method receives an event object with methods like `{js} preventDefault()` to stop default browser behavior and properties like `attrs` for accessing attributes passed with the event.

 # Markup